 WHY EVEN BOTHER GETTING STRONGER?

 “Everything I need to know, I learned in the gym.”
-I say this all the time, and I’m not sure if anyone understands how truly serious I am when I say it.
-Another way for me to explain it is to say: “thisis what I train for.”
+I say this all the time, but I’m not sure if anyone understands how truly serious I am when I say it.
+Another way for me to explain it is to say: “this is what I train for.”

 I lift weights for a reason.
 I am training.
 That means I am preparing for something, I am getting ready.
 The way adaptation works in your body is like this: you do something hard, and then you rest and do it again later and it will be a little bit easier, because your body has adapted.
 This is the heart of progressive overload, which is what all successful lifters and coaches use.
 I don’t lift weights just to lift weights.
 I lift weights so that hard things become easier.